HomeCampsIndianapolis Art Center Summer Camps

 What is the typical daily schedule for campers?

 Campers are dropped-off and welcomed by camp staff with fun warm-up activities.
 Teaching artists then take their campers to the studios for hands-on art activities and demonstrations.
-A 30-minute snack break is built into the day, then campers return to their art studios for more art making.
-Check-out process is similar to check-in, with parents driving into the east lot and camp staff takes care of bringing campers out to their cars .
+A 30-minute snack and movement break is built into the day, then campers return to their art studios for more art making.
+Check-out process is similar to check-in, with parents driving into the east lot and camp staff takes care of bringing campers out to their cars.
 Camps end with a Friday Art Show, families and friends are invited to come into the building, visit all the studios and see all the art that was created!

 IAC-Summer Camp-003